tmax-cloud/cicd-operator/docs/notification-jobs.md

 You can use following variables as substitutions in the title, content.
 - `$INTEGRATION_JOB_NAME`: IntegrationJob's name
 - `$JOB_NAME`: Job's name

+Also, title and content are compiled using `IntegrationJob` struct.
 ```yaml
 - name: email
   email: